University of Toronto 5/5 (3 reviews)

 Which courses you take will depend on the department in which you’re studying, but popular courses include business analytics, communications data science and data in health sciences.
 Programs require students to complete either coursework or a thesis component.

 This unique one-year full-time or two-year part-time Master of Science (MSc) degree program enables students to develop interdisciplinary skills, and gain a deep understanding of technical and applied knowledge in data science and analytics.
 Graduates are highly trained, qualified data scientists who go on to pursue careers in industry, government or research.

-Ryerson aims to give its students hands-on knowledge with data analytics in their chosen field.
-While the MSc is its own degree, Ryerson takes a very career-driven approach to teaching, using language like how they turn students into “unicorn” (i.e. highly sought-after) job candidates.
+Toronto Metropolitan University (TMU) aims to give its students hands-on knowledge with data analytics in their chosen field.
+While the MSc is its own degree, TMU takes a very career-driven approach to teaching, using language like how they turn students into “unicorn” (i.e. highly sought-after) job candidates.